NicholasAntoniadesEngineer/low-latency-market-analysis/readme.md

 # low-latency-market-analysis

-a low-latency market data processing system using the de10 nano (cyclone v soc) platform.
+The goal of this project is to implement a high-speed market data processing system using Altera's Cyclone V FPGA for hardware acceleration.

-## Project overview

-This project implements a high-performance market data processing system using Altera's Cyclone V FPGA.
-The system is designed to process market data streams, detect trading opportunities, and execute trades with minimal latency.
+The system will be designed to process market data streams, detect trading opportunities, and execute trades.

 ### Key features

-- real-time market data processing on fpga fabric
+- Real-time market data processing on fpga fabric
-- hardware-accelerated technical indicator calculations
+- Hardware-accelerated technical indicator calculations
-- low-latency order execution system
+- Low-latency order execution system
-- integration with alpaca markets api
+- Integration with alpaca markets api
-- websocket-based market data ingestion
+- Websocket-based market data ingestion
-- custom linux drivers for fpga communication
+- Custom linux drivers for fpga communication
-- integration of the RFS2 board for wireless communication and networking
+- Integration of the RFS2 board for wireless communication and networking

 ## Project structure